huayezhan/resume/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    This screenshot is TTC passenger system, which has several functions, such as user information and fourm.
-In terms of user information, passengers tap the presto and the bus information will be recorded in user information, including bus number, bus phone number etc.
+    This screenshot is TTC passenger lost and found system, which has several functions, such as user information and fourm.
+In terms of user information, passengers tap the presto and the bus information will be recorded, including bus number, bus phone number etc.
 </div>

 You can also put regular text between your rows of images.